Contact Me

 Jump To Top

-The success of "Damn the Torpedoes" marked a turning point in Tom Petty's career, establishing him and the Heartbreakers as significant figures in rock music.
-The album's enduring popularity showcases its timeless quality and its impact on the rock music scene of the late 1970s.
+Its success marked a turning point in Petty's career, establishing the band as major figures in rock music.
+The album's popularity and impact on the late 1970s rock scene continue to be recognized today.

 Chords & Lyrics